nesterko/our_first_d3js_visual/README.md

 https://github.com/nesterko/our_first_d3js_visual

-Then run 'bash server.sh' in the Terminal, go to
+Then run 'bash server.sh' (requires Python 2.7.x installed on your computer) in the Terminal, go to

 [http://localhost:8888/our-first-d3js-visualization/](http://localhost:8888/our-first-d3js-visualization/)